Israel at the FIFA World Cup

 This is a record of the Israel national team's results at the FIFA World Cup.
 They have qualified for the tournament on one occasion, in 1970.
 Israel qualified for the 1970 World Cup as an Asian team.
-Nowadays Israel competes in the European zone, as well as a full member of UEFA since the 1990s.
+Nowadays, Israel competes in the European zone, as well as being a full member of UEFA since the 1990s.

 History

 Both in 1934 and in 1938, Mandatory Palestine competed in the FIFA World Cup qualifiers.
-In 1970, Israel national football team competed in the FIFA World Cup final-tournament, for the very first time.
-FIFA states in reference to this 1930s Palestine Mandate team that Asia's (AFC's) 'Palestine team' that had participated in previous competitions during the 1930s, was actually the forerunner of current Europe's (UEFA's) Israel national team; and as such bears no-relation to the national team of the Palestinian Authority whatsoever.
+In 1970, the Israel national football team competed in the FIFA World Cup final-tournament for the very first time.
+FIFA states in reference to this 1930s Palestine Mandate team that Asia's (AFC's) 'Palestine team', which had participated in previous competitions during the 1930s, was actually the forerunner of current Europe's (UEFA's) Israel national team; and, as such, bears no-relation to the national team of the Palestinian Authority whatsoever.